Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Applications

 for any $u \in \mathbb{H}$.
 Using this notion, we obtain $n$ operators $\mathbf{M}$ from $\mathbf{Y}$ and then obtain the empirical covariance operator as

-We connect this setup to our result in Corollary \ref{cor:standard} and obtain the following result without proof. \begin{proposition} Suppose that the sequence $\mathbf{M}$ satisfies Assumptions \ref{asm:weakdep} and \ref{asm:tailbound}.
-Consider the empirical covariance operator defined in \eqref{def:cov_operator}.
-Then, for any $\tau>0$ and $t>0$, the following inequality holds with probability at least $1-e^{-t}-n F(\tau)$:
+By a direct application of Corollary \ref{cor:standard}, we obtain the following result, stated without proof. \begin{proposition} {\rc Assume that the sequence $\mathbf{M}$ satisfies the setting of Proposition \ref{prop:assumptions}.} Consider the empirical covariance operator defined in \eqref{def:cov_operator}.
+Then, for any $\tau>0$ and $t>0$, the following inequality holds with probability at least $1-\exp(-t)-\sum_{\ell=1}^n \Surv_\ell(\tau)$: